jvelezpo/FlashSale/README.md

 * Run in a diferent terminal the test suite `npm t`
 ## Tradeoff and decisions

+* Purchase endpoint is duplicated one is behind Auth and the other is open to anyone, why?
+Mainly because there was not enough time to dedicate in tests for the Auth endPoint, so all tests are done with the no Auth endPoint. **Note** both Auth and no Auth purchase endPoints have the same logic, they can only be differentiate on the Auth validation

 * Next.js because It provides UI and a backend outof the box, and the initial thinking was to add a simple UI to query items and place purchase orders on them, due to time constraints the UI was not implemented.

 * Prisma was picked as the ORM for 3 main reasons: